Superdeterminism Without Conspiracy: Objections to Superdeterminism

 \subsection{Free Will}

-Nobel Laureate Anton Zeilinger wrote \cite{Zeilinger}: \begin{quote} We always implicitly assume the freedom of the experimentalist...
+Superdeterminism is often criticised as denying experimenter free will.
+Nobel Laureate Anton Zeilinger put it like this \cite{Zeilinger}: \begin{quote} We always implicitly assume the freedom of the experimentalist...
 This fundamental assumption is essential to doing science.
-If this were not true, then, I suggest, it would make no sense at all to ask nature questions in an experiment, since then nature could determine what our questions are, and that could guide our questions such that we arrive at a false picture of nature. \end{quote}
+If this were not true, then, I suggest, it would make no sense at all to ask nature questions in an experiment, since then nature could determine what our questions are, and that could guide our questions such that we arrive at a false picture of nature. \end{quote} A clear problem here is that the notion of free will is poorly understood \cite{Kane} and therefore hard to define rigorously.
+It was for this reason that Bell introduced his PRNG gedanken experiment - to show that it was possible to discuss (\ref{statind}) and its potential violation without invoking free will.